jivadevoe/UIAlertView-Blocks/README.md

 This is a quickie little category on UIAlertView which enables you to use blocks to handle the button selection instead of implementing a delegate.

-*IMPORTANT* See the "Warning" section at the end of this README for a warning about the App Store and this code!

 HOW IT WORKS
 ------------

 Instead of calling the traditional `-initWithTitle:message:delegate:cancelButtonTitle:otherButtonTitles:` initializer, you call the new initializer: `-initWithTitle:message:cancelButtonItem:otherButtonItems:`.
 This works just like the traditional initializer, except instead of using strings for the buttons, it takes instances of UIAlertViewButtonItem's.
-This is a class also defined as part of the category which simply encapsulates the button name and the action block to execute when that button is tapped.
-The last argument is variadic, just like the traditional method, so it must be `nil` terminated.
+This is a class also defined as part of the category which simply encapsulates the button label and the action block to execute when that button is tapped.
+The last argument is variadic, just like the traditional initializer, so it must be `nil` terminated.

 The action blocks are of type AlertViewAction, which is typedef'd to be a block as follows: